nordicopen/easee_hass/README.md

 # Easee EV charger component for Home Assistant

-Custom component to support Easee EV chargers.
+Custom component to support Easee EV chargers and equalizers.

 The status sensor is the default sensor and has the following values